globe

 Birds and glass don’t mix.

 Every year, almost a billion migrating birds die from collisions with windows and glass facades, an environmental, safety, and humanitarian issue.
-Combined with ever-increasing loss of habitat, the impact is immense.
+Combined with the ever-increasing loss of habitat, the impact is immense.

 Three characteristics of glass make it especially dangerous to birds.